 We decorate the doors in the house when we have guests for the holidays.
 String a nice ribbon through the punched hole and you can easily hang them from doorknobs, or display them on the windows.

-If you punch a hole on each side of artwork, you can connect them with ribbon and you'll have a beautiful artwork garland to hang!
+Another Idea: If you punch a hole on each side of artwork, you can connect them with ribbon and you'll have a beautiful artwork garland to hang!

-Use as Gift Tags
+Making Gift Tags

 If you use a dry erase marker, the covered artwork can double as gift tags!

 And with dry erase, you can remove the ink with a little water and reuse the tags each year!!